lupyuen/lupyuen.github.io/src/spi2.md

 _(For BL602 and ESP32)_

-If we zoom out the display in the Logic Analyser, we see a problem with __SPI Chip Select on BL602__...
+If we zoom out the above display in the Logic Analyser, we see a problem with __SPI Chip Select on BL602__...

 ![Chip Select goes Low after every byte](https://lupyuen.github.io/images/spi2-logic3.png)